Houston Lawyers for Intoxication Manslaughter Victims

-What is intoxication manslaughter?
+What is intoxication manslaughter in a Car Crash?

 Drunks driving in Houston cause numerous deaths every year.
 Intoxication manslaughter occurs when an individual, by reason of their intoxication, causes the wrongful death of another person.
 This usually occurs when a drunk driver causes a car accident.

 Intoxication is commonly thought of as being from liquor but it can be from alcohol, prescription drugs or marijuana as well.
 In Texas, it is a third degree felony if the death occurs as a result of the defendant operating a motor vehicle, aircraft or boat while intoxicated.
-Intoxication manslaughter in a DWI accident is not only a common occurrence in Houston and throughout Texas but it results in felony charges in almost every case.
+Intoxication manslaughter in a DUI accident is not only a common occurrence in Houston and throughout Texas but it results in felony charges in almost every case.

 Can the victim’s family sue for intoxication manslaughter?